SmingHub/Sming/samples/LiveDebug/README.md

 GDB Debugging
 -------------

 Debugging is a powerful technique allowing you to interactively run your code and be able to see much more information about the things that went wrong.

-Here are the commands that you need to execute:

-1. (Re)compile your project with the `ENABLE_GDB` option and flash it to the board.
+To use, (Re)compile your project with the `ENABLE_GDB` option and flash it to the board.

 ```bash
 make clean